How to Survive If the Power Grid Goes Down: Power Grid Failure Preparedness Guide

 Electromagnetic Pulse

-The end result would be a shower of electricity on earth, which is something we’ve never seen.
-It might take out the power grid for the entire half of the country, or it might be more localized.
-Either way, if this happens, we’re in for a huge shock.
+An EMP could take out the power grid for half of the entire country, or its effect might be more localized.
+Either way, we’re in for a massive shock if this happens.

 Solar Flares

-The process by which a solar flare would take out a huge chunk of the power grid is pretty much the same as an EMP, except this is a natural phenomenon that cannot be controlled by mankind.
-If the sun decides to send off huge solar flares, there’s precisely nothing we can do to prepare for it.
+We often hear about solar flares, which can impact the power grid, electronics, and more.
+The process by which a solar flare would take out a massive chunk of the power grid is pretty much the same as an EMP, except it is a natural phenomenon.
+If the sun decides to send off large solar flares, then there’s no way we can stop it.

-This has happened before.
+Solar flares have happened before.
 In 1989, a solar flare knocked out the power for millions of Canadians for nine hours.
-How likely is this?
-Some scientists have speculated that this is a “when, not if” situation that’s more likely than an EMP attack.
+How likely is this to reoccur?
+Some scientists have speculated that this “when, not if” situation is more likely than an EMP attack.

 Cyber Attacks

-This is the main potential cause of a massive power outage that the government is planning for.
-Even Congress has reason to believe that malicious hackers, either in the employ of terrorist groups or foreign state actors, are looking into ways to disable the American power grid through a cyberattack.
+Governments around the globe are preparing for cyberattacks on their power grids.
+Congress has reason to believe that malicious hackers employed by terrorist groups or foreign state actors are looking into ways to disable the American power grid through a cyberattack.
 Even low-level cyber vandalism could knock out the power where you live for weeks.

-While the power being on in the rest of the country would make things easier for you and your family, you’ll still need to prepare even for a brief, localized outage.
-In a worst-case scenario, the same hackers can cause localized disasters around the power plant using the machinery.
+While the power being on in the rest of the country would make things easier for you and your family, you’ll still need to prepare for a brief, localized outage.
+In a worst-case scenario, the same hackers can cause localized disasters around the power plant.

 Infrastructure Failure

-The American power grid is old and poorly maintained, which means it doesn’t take an EMP, a solar flare or cyber attack from international crime syndicates to take it down.
-In fact, an electrical grid failure in one part of the country could quickly spread to another due to the grid’s interconnectivity.
-With half the country on one grid and the other half on another (except Texas) – the entire grid can go down like a house of cards.
+The American power grid is old and poorly maintained, which means it doesn’t take an EMP, solar flare, or cyberattack to take it down.
+An electrical grid failure in one part of the country could quickly spread to another due to the grid’s interconnectivity.
+The U.S. power grid is divided into three sections: East, West, and Texas.
+With half the country on one grid and the other half on another, the entire grid could go down like a house of cards.

-As you can see, there are a number of threats to the power grid.
-Some of them are man made, some are natural, and others are just due to human failure or the effects of the ravages of time.
-Any way you slice it, the power grid going down, in whole or in part, isn’t an idle concern.
+There are many threats to the power grid.
+Some are man-made, some are natural, and some are products of human failure or the ravages of time.
+However you slice it, the power grid going down, in whole or in part, isn’t an idle concern.
 It’s something that could happen at any second.
 Here’s how to prepare:

 How to Survive if the Power Grid Goes Down